mpettersson/InterviewReview/InterviewReview.md

     * The computational complexity that describes the amount of time it takes to run an algorithm.
 - Space Complexity
     * Total space taken by an algorithm with respect to input size.
+- SubArray
+	* A subarray is a contiguous part of any given array.
+- Subsequence
+	* A subsequence is a sequence that can be derived from a string/array/sequence by deleting some or none of the elements without changing the order of the remaining elements
 - O (big O)
     * The limiting behavior, or an upper bound, of a function when the argument tends to a particular value or infinity.
     * less than or equal to